 Herbed Tomato Bread

-This tasty tomato and herb bread comes together in 45 minutes, is vegan, and requires no rising time.
+This tasty tomato and herb bread comes together in 45 minutes, is egg-free and easily made dairy-free, and requires no rising time.

 Ingredients